RodRCode/SpaceGame/RodGameIdeas.md

 ##### Weapons
 - Lasers or some other weapon that attacks at the speed of light
-- Missles they take a little time to get to their target based on the speed/quality of the middle -
+- Missles they take a little time to get to their target based on the speed/quality of the missile -